 In some cases, patent prosecution of our licensed technology is controlled by the licensor.
-Under the license agreements that we may enter into pursuant to our amended and restated research funding and option agreement with TSRI, TSRI is responsible for the prosecution and maintenance of the licensed patent rights, subject to our right to be consulted and to be informed of the progress of patent applications, patents and related submissions.
 If our licensors fail to obtain and maintain patent or other protection for the proprietary intellectual property we license from them, we could lose our rights to the intellectual property or our exclusivity with respect to those rights, and our competitors could market competing products using such intellectual property.
 In certain cases, we may control the prosecution of patents resulting from licensed technology.
 In the event we breach any of our obligations related to such prosecution, we may incur significant liability to our licensors.
-Licensing of intellectual property is of critical importance to our business and involves complex legal, business and scientific issues and is complicated by the rapid pace of scientific discovery in our industry.
+Licensing of intellectual property is of critical importance to our business and scientific issues and scientific issues and is complicated by the rapid pace of scientific discovery in our industry.
 Disputes may arise regarding intellectual property subject to a license agreement, including:

-- the scope of rights granted under the license agreement and other interpretation-related issues; - the extent to which our technology and processes infringe on intellectual property of the licensor that is not subject to the license agreement; - the sublicensing of patent and other rights under our collaborative development relationships; - our diligence obligations under the license agreement and what activities satisfy those diligence obligations; - the ownership of inventions and know-how resulting from the joint creation or use of intellectual property by our licensors and us and our sublicensees or partners, if any; and - the priority of invention of patented technology.
+- the scope of rights granted under the license agreement and other interpretation-related issues; - · the extent to which our technology and processes infringe on intellectual property of the licensor that is not subject to the license agreement;

+- the sublicensing of patent and other rights under our collaborative development relationships; - · our diligence obligations under the license agreement and what activities satisfy those diligence obligations; - the ownership of inventions and know-how resulting from the joint creation or use of intellectual property by our licensors and us and our sublicensees or partners, if any; and - the priority of invention of patented technology.